 - Premium: unlimited foreign exchange, double free ATM withdrawals abroad and travel insurance.

 - Metal: all premium features plus one percent cashback with any currency (including crypto), quadruple free ATM withdrawals abroad, cashback and discounts.

-Last year, Revolut launched a commission-free stocking trading app in the vein of Robinhood and a cryptocurrency trader.
+Revolut launched a commission-free stocking trading app in the vein of Robinhood and a cryptocurrency trader in 2021.
 It also launched a Junior account, aimed at teaching 7 to 17 year olds about responsible spending and budgeting.

-We’ve collected data and statistics on Revolut users, revenue, profit and competition.
-Read on to find out more.
+We’ve collected data and statistics on Revolut.
+Read on below to find out more.

 |Launch date||1 July 2015|